attilatorda/Shift-To-Middle_Array/README.md

 - **Areas for improvement identified: deeper benchmarking and formal literature review.**

 ## 📜 License

-This project is licensed under the MIT License.
+This project is licensed under the AGPLv3 License.
+See the [LICENSE](LICENSE) file for details.
+I'm open for consultations and selling the source code under other licenses.
+Please contact me on my [LinkedIn](https://www.linkedin.com/in/attila-torda-787503a5/)!

 ## 🙏 Acknowledgments